milvusrobotics/docs/source/3_5_useful_ros_nodes.rst

 `roslaunch <http://wiki.ros.org/roslaunch>`_
 --------------------------------------------

 ``roslaunch`` is a tool for easily launching multiple ROS nodes locally and remotely via SSH, as well as setting parameters on the Parameter Server.
-It includes options to automatically respawn processes that have already died. roslaunch takes in one or more XML configuration files (with the ``.launch`` extension) that specify the parameters to set and nodes to launch, as well as the machines that they should be run on.
+It includes options to automatically respawn processes that have already died.
+It takes in one or more XML configuration files (with the ``.launch`` extension) that specify the parameters to set and nodes to launch, as well as the machines that they should be run on.

 Many ROS packages come with ``.launch`` files, which you can run with: